24 page Activity Booklet (to take home)

 12 colouring-in pencils (to take home)

 Ahoy junior pirate!
-Are you excited about going out on the electric boat?
+Are you excited about going out on our electric boat?

 I am Lenny, and I am happy you stopped by my page.
 I would like to take you on an adventure when you go on the river.

 You can order the booklet when mum and dad hires the Nauti Picnic boat.
 Inside it, you will find games, info about me and basic boating safety.

 This way you will learn, have fun and be safe out on the boat at the same time.

 After finishing the booklet, you’ll become an Enviro Pirate!!

 The lower Swan River ones was just an estuary, its name is Derbal Yerrigan.
 There was no connection to the ocean and it lived its own eco life.
 The upper reaches of the Swan was a river, but flattened out around, what we call today, Perth Waters.

 When Perth was settled back in 1829, Fremantle became the main port and the estuary was opened up.
 The freshwater soon became brackish (salt and freshwater combined) as it mixed with the ocean.